chusj-pigu/nf-core-oncoseq/README.md

 | SNP calling (Clair3) | | ✅ | ✅ |

 > [!WARNING]
-> Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
-Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).
+> Please provide pipeline parameters via the CLI or Nextflow `-params-file` option (see [documentation](https://nf-co.re/docs/running/run-pipelines)).
+Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/running/configuration/configuration-options).

-For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/oncoseq/usage) and the [parameter documentation](https://nf-co.re/oncoseq/parameters).

 ---